afarme3/401_Nitrogen_Agriculture/README.md

 This folder contains the raw data as obtained from Statistics Canada.
 It is also split into International, Interprovincial, and 'fertilizer' (Total Seeded Area).

 #### *./gis/*
 This folder contains the assets used in the creation of our animated maps.
-Here, it onl contains a QGIS project.
+Here, it only contains a QGIS project.

 #### *ConvertCropData.R*
 This script is where all of the conversions were performed.
 For each conversion step applied to each kind of data, there is a function which performs that specific conversion.
 This script takes the raw data, applies the conversion factors, and then writes the resulting data.